Vũ Minh Tuấn

-He was called to Vietnam national under-23 football team to attend 2013 SEA Games.
-He was also called to Vietnam national football team at the friendly matches against Myanmar.
+Vũ Minh Tuấn began his career with Than Quang Ninh and progressed through the ranks.
+He scored 64 goals in 167 games as a midfielder for the club.
+In 2018, Tuan signed for Thanh Hoa, but left a year later to join Viettel FC.
+He helped Viettel win the V.League 1, the club's first league title in 22 years.
+Tuấn joined Hanoi FC for free in early 2022.
+He was a member of Hanoi's squad for two seasons, and signed for Binh Dinh FC in 2023.

 Career player

-Born and raised in Cam Pha and father was a member of the Than Quang Ninh.
-Vu Minh Tuan has been playing for many years for the youth teams of Quang Ninh.
+Born and raised in Cam Pha, his father was a member of the Than Quang Ninh, Tuấn played for many years for the youth teams of Quang Ninh.

-In 2008, at the age of 18, Tuan was named to the first team of the Than Quang Ninh to participate in the national first division that year.
+In 2008, at the age of 18, Tuấn was named to the first team of the Than Quang Ninh to participate in the national first division that year.
 In 2012, he was one of the contributors to Quang Ninh U21 winning the bronze medal at the U21.
 U21 Football Championship and is a member of the U21 Vietnam won the second place in the Youth International U21 Youth League.
 Also in 2012 he was also voted as the 2012 Moolock Enthusiast.